 - Smartphone notifications

 In typical Samsung fashion, the Watch Active has plenty to offer in terms of feature set and customization.
-It comes with a decent selection of watch faces to choose from, and more can be downloaded from the Galaxy Store (note: it runs Tizen 4.0, not Wear OS, which is just fine by me).
-All watch faces can be customized to your liking, so you can change colors, backgrounds and UI elements as you see fit.
+It comes with a decent selection of watch faces to choose from, and you can download more from the Galaxy Store (note: it runs Tizen 4.0, not Wear OS, which is just fine by me).
+All watch faces can be customized to your liking, so you can change colors, backgrounds, and UI elements as you see fit.

-The two buttons on the side of the Watch Active are straightforward: the top one takes you back a step and the bottom summons the app carousel.
-By default, a double press of the bottom button fires up Bixby, but as with most other things on this watch, it can be customized.
-I set it to display the world clock but you can change it to a shortcut for pretty much anything on the Galaxy Watch Active.
+The two buttons on the side of the Watch Active are straightforward: the top one takes you back a step, and the bottom summons the app carousel.
+By default, a double press of the bottom button fires up Bixby, but as with most other things on this watch, you can customize this.
+I set it to display the world clock, but you can change it to a shortcut for pretty much anything on the Galaxy Watch Active.

 Swiping down from anywhere in the UI reveals the quick settings, which include: